emacs-mirror/emacs/mps/manual/source/glossary/d.rst

             A :term:`pool` that performs extra checking in order to find errors in the :term:`client program`.
-It uses :term:`fenceposts <fencepost>` to detect
+It uses :term:`fenceposts` to detect
-            :term:`overwriting errors <overwriting error>` and it
+            :term:`overwriting errors` and it
             writes patterns over reclaimed blocks in order to detect :term:`use after free <premature free>` or missing references during :term:`scanning <scan>`.

     deferred coalescing

-        Deferred coalescing is a policy which :term:`coalesces
-        <coalesce>` :term:`free blocks <free block>` some time after
-        the blocks are freed, as opposed to coalescing free blocks immediately as they are freed.
+        Deferred coalescing is a policy which :term:`coalesces` :term:`free blocks` some time after the blocks are freed, as opposed to coalescing free blocks immediately as they are freed.

         Adjacent free blocks can be coalesced to form larger free blocks; deferred coalescing is a catch-all for policies which